rm53961/Project-1/README.md

 WHERE a.assignment_status = 'Completed';

-This query helps managers track student engagement by identifying those who have completed assignments.
-It aids in monitoring performance, assessing coursework effectiveness, identifying students needing support, and improving resource allocation.
+This query helps managers track student engagement by identifying those who have completed assignments and being able to grab feedback right away.
+It helps BrightPath look at ways to improve and get everyone's opinions.
+This helps Bright Path account for everyone since it shows students that completed at least one assignment.

 <img width="309" alt="Screenshot 2025-03-20 at 5 37 06 PM" src="https://github.com/user-attachments/assets/61188934-9686-4e84-bfb2-17884f87abc1" />